Skip to content

 2. Growing team and business

-By sharing the load of responsibilities, you’re investing in your team’s careers.
-It also means you won't waste time, leading to increased productivity and business output.
-This can lead to increased profit margins, better recruitment opportunities, higher staff retention rates and growing product lines.
+By sharing the load of responsibilities, you’re not only investing in your team’s careers, but it also means you won't waste time, leading to increased productivity and business output.

 3. Fulfilling your job role

-As a managing director or CEO of a business, you should do the stuff only the CEO can do.
+As a managing director or CEO of a business, you should be doing the stuff only the CEO can do.
 Once you start management delegating, this becomes a reality.
-This means you’ll be less frustrated with the notion of “not doing what you should be doing.”

 4. Stronger business continuity

 It’s always a humbling question.
 How would your business fare if you suddenly weren’t around?
-This brings us to another benefit - a more robust business continuity model.
-By delegating as many tasks as possible within the business, your team and stakeholders would likely be able to run the business without you.
-This also applies when you look to exit your business, and it means that you are safeguarding your company's future with delegation.
+This brings us to another benefit - a stronger business continuity model.

 1. Learn to let go